rbarkoch/Dialedger/DESIGN.md

 ### Definition of Success
 **A successful prototype demonstrates:**
 - ✅ User can create, edit, and delete multiple threads
+- ✅ User can reorder threads via drag-and-drop with persistent order
 - ✅ User can add all 5 entry types with type-specific fields (Note, Meeting, Conversation, E-Mail, File)
 - ✅ User can edit entries after creation
-- ✅ Entries display in chronological order in a scrollable ledger view with formatted metadata
+- ✅ Entries display in chronological order in a compact scrollable ledger view with formatted metadata
+- ✅ Modern UI with SVG icons and minimalistic design
 - ✅ Data persists between application restarts
 - ✅ Application runs on macOS (tested and working)